sminez/penrose/README.md

 #### Easy to extend

-[dwm][6] patches, [qtile][9] lazy APIs, [i3][10] IPC configuration; all of these definitely work but they are not what I'm after.
+[dwm][5] patches, [qtile][8] lazy APIs, [i3][9] IPC configuration; all of these definitely work but they are not what I'm after.
 Again, the [Xmonad][7] model of companion libraries that you bring in and use as part of writing your own window manager has always felt like the right model for me for extending the window manager.
-(Though, again, while Haskell is great fun for tinkering I've never felt productive in it)

-`Penrose` provides a set of Rust traits for defining the various ways you can interact with the main `WindowManager` struct.
-You are free to write your own implementations, write code that manipulates them and extend them however you see fit.
-If you want to check out some examples of what is possible, take a look in the [contrib][11] directory.

-Want to run some particular logic every time you connect external monitors?
-Write a [hook][12] that listens for randr triggers.

-Want to scatter your windows at random over the screen?
-Write a custom [layout][13] and make use of all of the helper methods on [regions][14].

-Have an idea that you can't currently implement?
-Raise an issue and suggest an extension to the API!
+`Penrose` provides a set of traits and APIs for extending the minimal core library that is provided out of the box.
+By default you essentially get an event loop and a nice clean split between the "pure" state manipulation APIs for managing your windows and a "diff and render" layer that interacts with the X server.
+There are enough built-in pieces to show how everything works and then some more interesting / useful code available in the [extensions][10] module.

 <br>